Martinborough Wastewater Treatment Plant

 Items of significance:

 Current plant design is insufficient to avoid non-compliance.
-Effluent discharge rate and quality to both land and river continues to exceed current consent limits.
+Effluent discharge rate and quality to land continues to exceed current consent limits.
+Effluent volume discharged to river continues to exceed the annual average consent limits.